-- Nominated beneficiary – while you may provide direction to a super fund trustee, it does not guarantee that your death benefit will be paid to the person you have nominated and/or your estate.
+- Non-binding beneficiary – while you may provide direction to a super fund trustee, it does not guarantee that your death benefit will be paid to the person you have nominated and/or your estate.

 - Reversionary beneficiary – the nominated person (generally a spouse) will automatically continue to receive the pension after your death.

 - Binding death benefit nomination – you have certainty that your superannuation benefit will be paid to the beneficiary you nominate – there is no trustee discretion.
 Your beneficiary may then choose how they want to receive the benefit; either in the form of a pension, a lump sum or a combination of both.
 These nominations must be updated at least every three years.